-Born on the south coast, Allen emerged on the local scene in 2014 performing songs written with an equal dose of lyrical dexterity and Dylanesque metaphor.
+Born in Bournemouth on England’s south coast, DD Allen emerged on his local scene in 2014 performing songs written with an equal dose of lyrical dexterity and Dylanesque metaphor.

-He made an immediate impact and quickly found an unlikely ally in James Blunt who hailed the singer as “An exciting cross between Jake Bugg and Neil Young with a great deal of honesty in his lyrics”.
+He made an immediate impact and quickly found an unlikely ally in James Blunt: “There’s something exciting about the music of DD Allen — sort of a cross between Jake Bugg and Neil Young with a great deal of honesty in his lyrics”.

-The media were also quick to highlight Allen’s songwriting virtues with Louder Than War quoting, “A songwriter in the mould of Dylan and Neil Young, DD Allen really is that good”.
+After supporting Blunt on the Bournemouth leg of the 2014/2015 Moon Landing Tour, the media were quick to highlight Allen’s lyrical virtues.
+“A songwriter in the mould of Dylan and Neil Young, DD Allen really is that good”, claimed Louder Than War.

 His debut single ‘Just Like The Old Days’ (Oct 2016) arrived with all the energetic intent of a Killer’s stadium anthem and found immediate support from Indie Shuffle.

 The sophomore release ‘Rebecca’s Curse’ (Jun 2017) premiered on Atwood Magazine, striving to carve out its own space and rise above the mainstream by emerging as a subtle and poignant statement to isolation and despair.